Hiking in the Great Smoky Mountains National Park: Development of hiking trails in the national park

 As plans to create a national park in the eastern United States began to unfold in the 1920s, specifically in the area of eastern Tennessee and western North Carolina, various organizations began the process of procuring lands and constructing for the eventual national park.
 At the same time, the Great Depression had wrought havoc among the nation's people, leaving many homeless and unemployed.
 One of the organizations then-president Franklin Delano Roosevelt created to get Americans working again, the Civilian Conservation Corps (CCC) was instrumental in the development of the hiking trails and campsites in the national park.
 Many of the hundreds of miles of trails in the park were dug by the CCC in its formative years—even those still in place today.

+The logging era also played a major role in the development of hiking trails in the Smokies.
+During the early 1900s lumber companies began using trains to haul timber out of the mountains, which allowed them to penetrate further up the valleys of the major watersheds.
+At the height of the logging boom more than 200 miles of rail lines traced through the mountains.
+After the lumber companies rolled up their tracks the CCC began converting the old railroad beds into roads and hiking trails.
+The Little River, Jakes Creek, Goshen Prong, Middle Prong, Lumber Ridge, West Prong, Big Creek, Baxter Creek, Eagle Creek, Hazel Creek, Forney Creek, Hemphill Bald and Balsam Mountain trails are all examples of former railroad beds being transformed into recreational trails.